MOX-ANALYTICA/chatbot-go-docs/eng/40-01-Active-Directory/50-01-Microsoft-Active-Directory.md

 1. Now follow the configuration wizard for **ADFS**.
 2. Now you'll be able to select the domain you configured (`sts.yourdomain.local`).
 3. The **Specify Service Account** select **use an existing domain user account**, select the user you created for the **ADFS** (`svc-adfs`) and specify the password you configured.
-4. Follow the remaining steps to finish the AD FS configuration.
-The wizard will then perform a prerequisite check and complete the installation.
+4. Follow the remaining steps leaving the default configuration.
+5. To finish the AD FS configuration, the wizard will then perform a prerequisite check and complete the installation.
-5. At the end of the installation, the **ADFS** will show warnings about the service.
+6. At the end of the installation, the **ADFS** will show warnings about the service.
 All of these warnings are informational in your specific test scenario.
 The most important step now is to restart the server to complete the AD FS configuration

 ### Generating the Federation Metadata XML file